-Old Doctor Who attempts to chronicle every episode of Doctor Who is finally bearing fruit.
+Old Doctor Who’s attempts, to chronicle every episode of Doctor Who – is finally bearing fruit.

-McCoy’s Who felt, at least renewed of purpose somewhat after the personnel changes behind the scenes.
-McCoy’s era can at least be commended, for re-focusing the show; after the wayward Baker years.
+McCoy’s Who – felt, at least renewed – of purpose somewhat, after the personnel changes behind the scenes.
+McCoy’s era can at least be commended, for re-focusing the show; after the up-and-down Baker years.

-McCoy’s reign got off to a problematic start with Time And the Rani – 1987 as the episode was penned before his appointment.
-The final result, although guilty of not showcasing the new Doctor – was averagedly-reasonable in its self; thanks to spirited reprise – by the Rani..
+McCoy’s reign got off to a problematic start l, with Time And the Rani – 1987.
+As the episode was penned before his appointment.
+The final result, although guilty of not showcasing the new Doctor adequately – was average and reasonable in its self.
+Thanks to a spirited reprise – by Kate O’Mara’s – the Rani.

-Talking of averagedly-reasonable, Dragonfire – 1987 and Battlefield – 1989 held the middle ground, as promising stories with good ideas; which only really fell down – in the final execution.
+Talking of average but reasonable; Dragonfire – 1987 and Battlefield – 1989 both held the middle ground.
+As promising stories, with good ideas; which only really fell down slightly – in the final execution.

 Final story, Survival – 1989 shares its own pinnacle of awfulness.
 Completely unworthy of the monicker of “last original series Who – ever”.
 It was a low note to go out on, especially after the excellent – The Curse of Fenric – 1989.

-McCoy’s era also sported the two extremes of companionship; the annoying twittering Mel and the much more likeable Ace.
-Ace was given what no other companion to date had been given before – a complete backstory.
-Intertwined around many of the episodes.
+McCoy’s era, also sported the two extremes of companionship; the annoying twittering Mel – and the much more likeable Ace.
+Ace was given (what no other companion to date had been given before), a complete backstory.
+Intertwined, or covered – around many of the episodes.

 Love or hate McCoy’s era, at least it was memorable.